 My Top Three (3) Tips on Interviewing Wedding Officiants to find ‘The One’

-Tip #1: You’ve set your complimentary ‘meet’n’greet’ appointment and are headed to the coffee shop (or in the case of our current Covid-19 situation) jumping in a Zoom call.
+Tip #1: You’ve set your complimentary ‘meet’n’greet’ appointment and are headed to the coffee shop or jumping in a Zoom call.
 What should be you be looking for during the initial moments of meeting with your officiant potentials?
 First, take note of whether they show up early, on time, or late for your meeting.
 On time is good, early is better.
 Late?
 They’d better have a pretty good reason.
 Like many other wedding vendors, we function around your schedule, and punctuality for the first appointment is a HUGE indicator of the officiant’s level of organization and scheduling skills.
 How’s their appearance?
 Did they take the time to dress for an introduction?
 Or did they show up in coffee-stained sweats and tennis shoes with messy hair?
 Again, this conveys their level of professionalism and how much they care about making a good impression.
 I’ve seen this transfer to the wedding venue, with tragic results, more times than I care to think about.

 Tip #2: After the initial introductions have taken place, the officiant should be prepared to lead you through a heartfelt and productive conversation.
 A good officiant will know your names, wedding date, venue, time, and any other details shared in your initial contact.
 They should have something to write with and on to keep notes from the conversation.
 They should be genuinely interested in getting to know both of you and your love story before ever jumping in to talk about your wedding day or ceremony.
 Throughout the conversation they should be engaging, asking questions about your desires, listening, answering your inquiries, and taking notes all the while.
 It should feel like a beautiful dance of being guided to your ultimate vision of your perfect ceremony.
 If you don’t get two words in edgewise, or feel as though they’re pushing their agenda, RUN, don’t walk out the door.